-3. Training is provided to all staff, students and families reinforcing the importance of health and safety practices and protocols.

-4. A primary and secondary point of contact are established, identified, and trained at each school site to direct questions or concerns around practices, protocols, or potential exposure.
-These points of contact will also serve as a liaison to Public Health and contact information is identified in the School Site-Specific Protection Plan.
-(Points of Contact listed above)
+1. All activities are consistent with and will adjust to changing applicable state and local Public Health Orders.
+A multi-disciplinary Task Force has been established to develop and support this School Site Specific Protection Plan, who meet regularly to monitor and adjust the plan based on input from all stakeholders.
+2. Health and safety practices and protocols are in place, including hand washing, appropriate face coverings, and access to essential protective equipment, and up to date student and staff attendar tracking.
+3. Training is provided to all staff, students and families reinforcing the importance of health and safe practices and protocols.
+4. A primary and secondary point of contact are established, identified, and trained at each school sit to direct questions or concerns around practices, protocols, or potential exposure.
+These points of contact will also serve as a liaison to Public Health and contact information is identified in the Scho Site-Specific Protection Plan.
+(Points of Contact listed above).

-5. Plans are implemented for intensified cleaning and disinfecting, including training for staff and access to cleaning supplies and essential protective equipment, and regular disinfecting of frequently touched surfaces.
+Plans are implemented for intensified cleaning and disinfecting, including training for staff and access to cleaning supplies and essential protective equipment, and regular disinfecting of frequently touched surfaces.
 6. Health screening for students and staff are conducted as advised and updated by Public Health.
 On July 23, 2020 the Centers for Disease Control and Prevention provided updated guidance on screening K-12 students emphasizing that parents and caregivers must monitor their children for signs of infectious illness every day at home, and universal symptom screening for K-12 students is not required.
 Staff should conduct daily health screening self assessment, which may be completed through an online survey.
-(Sample MCOE Staff Health Screening)

-7. Staff and students who are sick are expected to stay home and an isolation area is identified for students who begin to exhibit symptoms during the school day, until they can be picked up.
-Describe placement of designated Isolation Area:

-8. Schools and districts will cooperate with Public Health to support testing strategies to mitigate transmission of COVID-19, including testing for staff at the beginning of the school year, and then no less than once every two months.
+(Sample MCOE Staff Health Screening) 7 .
+Staff and students who are sick are expected to stay home and an isolation area is identified for students who begin to exhibit symptoms during the school day, until they can be picked up.
+Describe placement of designated Isolation Area: □ 8.
+Schools and districts will cooperate with Public Health to support testing strategies to mitigate transmission of COVID-19, including testing for staff at the beginning of the school year, and then no less than once every two months.
 This may include testing of students with appropriate parental permissions obtained in advance.
 (Identify testing vendors, if applicable)

-\checkmark

-Protocols, actions and template communications are in place for the following COVID-19 related scenarios (link: Marin County Public Health Protocols & Communication Templates for each scenario):

-- a.
-A student or staff member either exhibits COVID-19 symptoms or has a temperature of 100.4 or above. - b.
-A family member or someone in close contact with a student or staff member tests positive for COVID-19. - c.
-A student or staff member tests positive for COVID-19. - d.
+9. Protocols, actions and template communications are in place for the following COVID-19 related scenarios (link: Marin County Public Health Protocols &amp; Communication Templates for each scenario): a.
+A student or staff member either exhibits COVID-19 symptoms or has a temperature of 100.4 or above. b.
+A family member or someone in close contact with a student or staff member tests positive for COVID-19. c.
+A student or staff member tests positive for COVID-19.d.
 A student or staff member tests negative for COVID-19 after symptoms or confirmed close contact.

-10. Where practicable, physical distancing of six feet is maintained between adults and adults and students; four feet distance is permissible between students within a classroom or instructional area where requirements herein are in practice.
+Where practicable, physical distancing of six feet is maintained between adults and adults and students; four feet distance is permissible between students within a classroom or instructional area where requirements herein are in practice.
 11. For elementary schools, stable classroom cohorts (up to standard class size at each respective grade level) are maintained throughout each school day, and through each quarter or semester, with an assigned primary cohort teacher, and systems are in place to prevent the mixing of classroom cohorts.

-12. For middle and high schools, larger cohorts made up of students from more than one classroom may be arranged as long as accurate attendance data for students and adults is maintained on a daily basis while avoiding schoolwide mixing of students and staff.
+For middle and high schools, larger cohorts made up of students from more than one classroom may be arranged as long as accurate attendance data for students and adults is maintained on a daily basis while avoiding schoolwide mixing of students and staff. avoiding schoolwide mixing of students and start.

-Not applicable